promi4s/ocelescope/docs/evaluation/plugin.md

 </figure>

 For additional context or examples, you can use the [**Plugin Development Guide**](../plugins/index.md){target="_blank"} and the [**Tutorial**](../plugins/tutorial.md){target="_blank"}.
-All the information you need for this evaluation is provided here, but consulting them may help you understand the steps more clearly.
+Everything you need to complete this evaluation is included here, but if you're curious and want to explore the topic further, those guides provide a deeper look into plugin development in Ocelescope.

 ## Step 1: Setup

-Let’s start by setting up the minimal Ocelescope plugin template.
+Let's start by setting up the minimal Ocelescope plugin template.
 You can choose one of the following two methods to prepare your project.

 ### Option A — Clone the Template from GitHub